wojtek-rak/MySite/README.md

 # MySite

+My Old Site
+You can visit my old site at: [OldSite](https://wojtek-rak.github.io/OldMySite/)

-You can visit this page at: [wojciechrak.com](http://www.wojciechrak.com)
+You can visit my new site at: [wojciechrak.com](http://www.wojciechrak.com)

 ## Browsers support